-It is quite a better option for the vessels operating in Baltic and other regions where the water is not highly alkaline.
+It is quite a better option for the scrubber vessels operating in the Baltic and other regions where the water is not highly alkaline.
 This is a useful operating system for zero discharge areas.

 The closed-loop scrubbers are fully compliant in all areas especially when vessels are operating in zero discharge areas as it doesn’t need to discharge washwater back into the sea.

 Closed-loop scrubbers have more moving parts such as advanced water treatment and alkali addition systems, which will require regular maintenance.
 If the vessel does not operate frequently in zero discharge or low alkalinity areas it is recommended to have an open-loop scrubber.